serra/impact-spheres-drive-monitor/README.md

 Currently the Slack client id and secret are managed from Marijn's Slack account.

-You can authorize your script:
+You can authorize your script for local development:

 ```
 make auth-slack